-- 90. A PARCA can also be used by Shipper Users and Reservation Parties to reserve Quarterly NTS Entry Capacity where such applications are not expected to require the release of Funded Incremental Obligated Entry Capacity, i.e. where the capacity request can be satisfied: - (a) From any Unsold NTS Entry Capacity: and/or - (b) By entry capacity substitution; and/or - (c) From the use of existing infrastructure. - 91.
-A PARCA is the only way that a Reservation Party can access Firm NTS Entry Capacity for subsequent allocation to a Nominated User(s). - 92.
+- 90. A PARCA can also be used by Shipper Users and Reservation Parties to reserve Quarterly NTS Entry Capacity where such applications are not expected to require the release of Funded Incremental Obligated Entry Capacity, i.e. where the capacity request can be satisfied: - (a) From any Unsold NTS Entry Capacity: and/or - (b) By entry capacity substitution; and/or - (c) From the use of existing infrastructure.

+- 91. A PARCA is the only way that a Reservation Party can access Firm NTS Entry Capacity for subsequent allocation to a Nominated User(s). - 92.
 By entering into a PARCA Shipper Users and Reservation Parties are guaranteed, subject to the terms and conditions of the PARCA, the release of Firm NTS Entry Capacity.
-Prior to agreeing a PARCA, the Shipper User or Reservation Party is required to: - (a) provide National Grid's Gas Contract Portfolio Team32 with a PARCA Application, which will include information on, for example, location, required quantity of capacity, first gas date; and - (b) commit to paying a non-refundable Phase 1 PARCA Fee33, calculated in accordance with the Gas Transmission Connection Charging Methodology (UNC TPD Section Y Part A 2).
+Prior to agreeing a PARCA, the Shipper User or Reservation Party is required to: - (a) provide National Grid's Gas Contract Portfolio Team with a PARCA Application, which will include information on, for example, location, required quantity of capacity, first gas date; and - (b) commit to paying a non-refundable Phase 1 PARCA Fee, calculated in accordance with the Gas Transmission Connection Charging Methodology (UNC TPD Section Y); and - (c) Obtain an indicative capacity indicator from National Grid.
+The indicator will be green, amber or red. - 93.
+Upon a PARCA Application being deemed competent, National Grid will commence the initial works under the PARCA Application (the "Phase 1 PARCA Works").
+In accordance with the terms of the PARCA, a direct payment will not be required for subsequent phases of work.
+However, a termination fee maybe payable, in the event of termination, for the reservation of capacity under Phase 2 of the PARCA. - 94.
+Following receipt of a competent PARCA Application, National Grid will confirm the capacity indicator to the applicant - (a) Within ten (10) business days where the indicator is green or red; - (b) within twenty (20) business days where the indicator is amber.